Deploy Data Source Connector

 On the Data Source Connector's User Interface, enter

-adminin theUsernameandPasswordfields to log into the Data Source Connector.
+adminin theUsernameandPasswordfields to log in to the Data Source Connector.

 On the next screen, you are prompted to change your password.
 Change your default password and log in again with your new password.